HISTORY OF ST JOHN THE BAPTIST DAY

 This is not celebrated much in America, though in New Orleans there is a Bayou St. John.

 In 1940 Walt Disney released an animated film called Fantasia set to music conducted by Leopold Stokowski.
-The penultimate selection was Night on Bald Mountain, written by Modest Mussorgsky, that depicts the demon Chernabog sitting atop a mountain unfolding his wings.
+The penultimate selection was Night on Bald Mountain, written by Modest Mussorgsky, which depicts the demon Chernabog sitting atop a mountain unfolding his wings.
 But the original title of the piece was St. John’s Night on Bare Mountain.

 The piece is followed by the song Ave Maria as an “emotional relief to audiences tense from the shock” of Night on Bald Mountain, according to the film’s program.